 Google also has an app called Digital Wellbeing, which allows you to self-restrict app access on devices running Android 9.
 This app is geared towards adults tracking and managing their own screen time, but we like the potential of using this app to help older children and teens learn about healthy smartphone habits.
-Digital Wellbeing is still in beta testing on Google Pixel and Android One devices.
-We’ll update our article when Google releases it to the public.
+Digital Wellbeing is currently only available on Google Pixel smartphones, but will eventually roll out to other Android devices.
+We’ll update our article as Google adds support for additional smartphones.

 Since smartphone manufacturers often use their own custom versions of Android, some devices may have different apps for parental controls, so it’s a good idea to see what your child’s smartphone has in terms of built-in tools.
 For example, the Samsung’s Kids Mode app replaces the phone’s home screen but also allows you to set restrictions.

 Official Parental Controls on Amazon Fire: FreeTime Unlimited

 The Amazon Fire HD 8 is one of the most affordable tablets on the market, making it a prime choice if you don’t want to buy an expensive iPad for your child.
 Unlike official software on Apple and Android devices, you only get access to the Amazon Parent Dashboard if you pay for FreeTime Unlimited, Amazon’s child-oriented subscription service.

 A single-child FreeTime Unlimited subscription is $2.99 a month for Prime members and $4.99 a month for everyone else.
 There’s also a family subscription option, which covers up to four children for $6.99 a month with Prime and $9.99 a month without.